aldolat/posts-in-sidebar/README.md

 ### 4.7.0 ###

 * Added "Post type", "Relevance (when searching)", and "Preserve post parent order" in "Order posts by" option.
-* Updated existing options to change the query when on single posts or on archive page.
+* Added new options when changing the query in single posts or in an archive page.
 * Removed old comment for HTML in widget introduction.

 ### 4.6.0 ###